MichaelHelgesen/my-coding-dictionary/coding-dictionary.md

+**Strict mode:** A mode in JavaScript where the quirks are tweaked and it's not so easy to fall into weird language traps.
+This is a better mode making it harder to mess up.

+To set up:

+    'use strict'

+Strict helps us code better today, and also makes it future proof.

 **Try / catch:** Can be used to prevent the whole program to stop when there is an error.
 A way to cover from errors gracefully: Doing something as opposed to just letting it explode.

 Boilerplate: